tanvirnwu/tanvirnwu.github.io/pages/projects.md

       <h3>LoLI-Street: Benchmarking Low-Light Image Enhancement and Beyond</h3>
       <p style="margin-top:-7px;"><img src="https://cdn-icons-png.flaticon.com/512/4220/4220391.png" alt="Presentation Icon" width="15" height="15">Accepted by Asian Conference on Computer Vision (ACCV) 2024, Hanoi, Vietnam</p>
       <p style="text-align: justify; margin-top: 3px;">
-      In this paper, we introduce a new dataset, LoLI-Street, comprising 33k paired low-light and well-exposed street images, crucial for training low-light image enhancement (LLIE) models in real-world conditions, particularly for autonomous vehicles.
+      This paper introduces a new dataset, LoLI-Street, comprising 33k paired low-light and well-exposed street images, crucial for training low-light image enhancement (LLIE) models in real-world conditions, particularly for autonomous vehicles.
 It also proposes a new LLIE model, "TriFuse," which integrates transformers and diffusion techniques for more effective noise reduction and image enhancement.
 The dataset and model are benchmarked against state-of-the-art methods, demonstrating superior performance in enhancing low-light images and improving object detection in autonomous driving and surveillance systems.
       </p>
       </div>
       <!-- Read Full Paper Button -->